Epigenetics: Explaining the environmental concept of disease

 Chemical Mediation in Living Systems: Reflections from Fifty Years of Research and Teaching

-UMN Healthy Generations: Climate Change and Public Health
+UMN Healthy Generations: Climate Change and Health Curriculum

 Estrogens in the Environment (John A. McLachlan)